 When making appointments, please refer to the:

-Visiting appointments are for people who visit CSU for a specified period to participate in educational, research or collaborative programs.
+Visiting appointments are for people who visit Charles Sturt for a specified period to participate in educational, research or collaborative programs.

-Adjunct staff can be people who have been recognised for their contribution to CSU, are employed by CSU partners, or have resigned or retired from the academic staff of CSU.
+Adjunct staff can be people who have been recognised for their contribution to Charles Sturt, are employed by Charles Sturt partners, or have resigned or retired from the academic staff of Charles Sturt.

 Staff of partner organisations

-Find out how to induct staff from partner organisations into CSU.
+Find out how to induct staff from partner organisations into Charles Sturt.
 This includes NSW Police and Theological Colleges.